HP Smart Array 410i as HBA

 Run the upgrade binary

-# Depending or your setup you might need to run bash hpsetup or ./hpsetup
+Depending on your setup, you might need to run bash hpsetup or ./hpsetup

 Final step is to reboot and check everything for errors